tribbin/TagCloudSVG/README.md

 ```
   <svg id='tagcloudsvg' viewbox='0 0 1920 1080'></svg>
 ```
 * Build a JSON array.
-All fields are optional, but 'label' will be used as the tag's element-text and 'class' (, which must be an array!) will be set as the tag's CSS classes.
+All fields are optional, but 'label' will be used as the tag's element-text and 'class' (an array!) will be set as the tag's CSS classes.
 ```
   <script>
     var clouds = [